The Award Categories

 Broadcasters still want big entertainment shows for their primetime schedules.
 Which format cut through in the last year to become a global success?
 Whether a shiny-floor entertainment show, a structured reality hit, a gameshow or an ob-doc that got remade in local markets, what was the standout international format of the past 12 months?

-*NEW* The Social Media Award
+*NEW* Best Use of Social Media

 Factual TV Project of the Year